 Chennai Diaries.
 December 2012.

 I’m all about change; I thrive on it.
 I’ve grown up all across the country, moving every two years, attending six different schools.
-It’s an adventure, and it beats doing the same-thing-every-other-day-for-the-rest-of-my-life.
+This way of life has continued right into adulthood, which has seen me live in four countries and spend weeks and months at a time in eight others.
+It’s an adventure, and it certainly beats doing the-same-thing-every-other-day-for-the-rest-of-my-life.

-I’m going back to the city where I’ve spent ten long years of my life: Chennai.
+And so, I’m going back to the city where I’ve spent ten long, albeit non-consecutive, years of my life: Chennai.
 Back to the ancient house where I’ve been 5, 15, and 21.
 The same old streets that I can walk blindfolded.
 The large playground overlooked by our house, which gets immensely crowded on the weekends.
-Cricket balls will fly into our compound, my dogs will bark, and my Grandpa will yell at the young boys.
-The same little ice cream parlour around the corner, the same beauty parlour where I get my eyebrows to look somewhat presentable.
+Cricket balls will fly into our compound, my dogs will bark, and my grandfather will yell at the teenagers.
+The same tiny ice cream parlour around the corner, the same ‘beauty parlour’ where I get my eyebrows to look somewhat presentable.
 The familiar smell of overripe mangoes in the summer.
-The same evening walk around one of the many parks of Anna Nagar.
+The same old routes for evening walks, in one of the many parks of Anna Nagar.
 Sathyam Cinemas, and the popcorn that always (thankfully) tastes the same.
-Our usual bewilderment at the sight of people wearing sweaters in “Chennai winters”.
+My usual bewilderment at the sight of people wearing sweaters in 25-degree ‘Chennai winters’.
 Same old rickety share-autos.
-Same old hangouts.
 Same old pubs, same old Ladies’ Nights.

 Sometimes, ‘same old, same old’ is the best thing about life.
-And coming back to a place where time seems to have stood still is what restores my sanity.
+I’ll be on the move soon enough, but sometimes, coming back to a place where time seems to have stood still is what restores my sanity.